CNES/aviso-fes/docs/source/pyfes.rst

 ------------------

 To perform a tide prediction, PyFES requires a configuration file in `YAML <https://yaml.org/>`_ format.
-This file tells the software where to find the tidal model data and how it's structured.
+This file specifies where to find the tidal model data and how it is structured.

-At its core, the YAML file describes the models for two different tidal effects:
+The YAML file begins with a global configuration header.
+The optional ``engine`` keyword selects the prediction engine: either ``fes`` (default) or ``perth5``.
+If specified, this keyword must appear at the top level of the file.

+The configuration then describes two tidal components:

-* **tide**: This section defines the primary ocean tide model used to calculate the tide's vertical rise and fall (oceanic elevations).
+* **tide**: The primary ocean tide model, used to compute oceanic elevations (the vertical rise and fall of the sea surface).
-* **radial**: This section defines the model for the **ocean tide loading** effect.
-This is a secondary effect where the weight of the ocean tide causes the flexible sea floor to deform, which also needs to be accounted for in precise measurements.
+* **radial**: The ocean tide loading model, which accounts for elastic deformation of the seafloor under the weight of the overlying water column.

-Each of these sections must specify the grid type of the model data, which can be either a ``cartesian`` grid or an ``lgp`` (unstructured triangular) grid.
+Each section must specify the grid type of its model data: ``cartesian`` for regular grids or ``lgp`` for unstructured triangular meshes.
-Every model section also accepts an ``engine`` key set to ``fes`` (default) or ``perth5``.
-All sections within a single configuration file must use the same engine.

 .. note::

-    You can use environment variables in your YAML file paths.
-For example, ``${FES_DATA}/my_model.nc`` will be automatically expanded if you have an environment variable named ``FES_DATA``.
+    File paths support environment variable expansion.
+For example, ``${FES_DATA}/my_model.nc`` resolves using the ``FES_DATA`` environment
+    variable.

 .. _cartesian_grid: